 If you've been getting weary from the cat-and-mouse games with credit card issuers, you'll be pleased to hear that you may finally have the upper hand--at least when it comes to these credit cards.
 These credit card issuers are so anxious for your business that they're willing to pay you to sign up for their cards.

 Sound too good to be true?
 Well, take a look at these two offers and see if they don't put a smile on your face.

 This card has no annual fee and boasts a pretty good rewards program that features rotating categories subject to quarterly spend cap in combined purchases and activating the bonus each quarter.
 The downside of this card is that if you don't have excellent credit, you might get stuck with a high APR.

 There's an $95 annual fee, however there is an introductory annual fee of $0 the first year then $95.
 You need good to excellent credit for this card and the variable APR offered is about average for a rewards card.
-Another perk is the 24/7 dedicated customer service.
+Another perk is the 24/7 access to dedicated customer service specialists.

 For all offers be sure to read the fine print before you apply to determine if this is the best offer for your needs.

 Now, there are two important things to note about all of these offers.
 First, these offers are for first-time cardholders and new accounts.